victorzv/service/javaAPIClient/docs/ApiApi.md

 # **pdfWebapiSearchablePost**
 > FileResponse pdfWebapiSearchablePost(files, lang)

+Make scanned pdf searchable.

 Converts the provided files into a searchable PDF format for the specified language.

-This endpoint is used to convert the provided files into a searchable PDF format for the specified language.
-If the conversion is started, the response will contain a success status and an optional message.
-If the conversion fails, the response will contain an error status and a message indicating the reason for the failure.

 ### Example
 ```java